xma711/notebook/linux/shell/README.md

 ------------------------
 Interactive: means that the commands are run with user-interaction from keyboard.

-Non-interactive: the shell is probably run from an automated process so i can't assume if it can request input
+Non-interactive: the shell is probably run from an automated process so we can't assume if it can request input
 or that someone will see the output.

 Login: means that the shell is run as part of the login of the user to the system.